Mryan2005/VentiEdgeAddon/readme.md

 [中文版](./readme_zh.md) | current version is English only

-This is a new tab extension for Edge browser, which is based on the character Venti from Genshin Impact and MacOS style.
+This is a new tab extension for Edge browser, which is based on the character Venti from Genshin Impact and MacOS Big Sur.

 The author of the icon is [Uglyorange](https://www.miyoushe.com/ys/accountCenter/postList?id=83163901), and the icon is [「温迪」头像+风色诗人](https://www.miyoushe.com/ys/article/29843610)